You May Have a Smart Home - But Are You a Smart Homeowner?

 Other apps to help homeowners in digital home management offer services to keep track of your home’s inventory.
-While we never want to think about what we will do in a disaster, keeping a digital library of belongings makes it much less stressful to file an insurance claim during those difficult times.
+While we never want to think about what we will do in a disaster, keeping a digital library of belongings makes it much less stressful if you choose to file an insurance claim during those difficult times.
 With photo upload and information about your belongings like price, model and serial number, home inventory apps help you prepare for the worst.
 For a full list of useful home management apps, check out this article from Forbes.

 Drone Inspections with Superstorm

 In an effort to digitize our process, Superstorm Restoration has made advancements to our property inspections.
-Our free drone inspections do more than provide homeowners with a new view of their roof and more detailed reporting of the current state of their property.
+Our free drone roof inspections do more than provide homeowners with a new view of their roof and more detailed reporting of the current state of their property.
 They allow us to store your information for years to come.
 This means that even if you don’t need your inspection information right away, we are able to provide homeowners with their property information months - or years - later so you always know the state of your property at the time of inspection.

 Superstorm Restoration’s drone property inspection can show buyers or real estate agents precise information about the condition of a roof, maintenance that went into it and when/if improvements will need to be made in the future.
 Knowing information about the roof of a home is a big benefit for homebuyers who want to limit upcoming expenses.
 In short, having access to the digital information from drone inspections gives us a baseline of the condition of your property at any given time for years to come.

 Advantages of Digital Home Management